ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 > of the points I'll discuss to provide a more thorough reflection on
 > craftsmanship.*

-This blogpost encompasses some of my reflections on craftsmanship, software, and life.
+<span class="firstcharacter">T</span>his blogpost encompasses some of my reflections on craftsmanship,
+software, and life.
 I'll start off by narrating my first transformative encounter with a craftsman, moving on into my journey of finding my craft, and reflecting upon how it manifests into my work life.
 In the end, I'll provide a